polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 #### 1. Collator selection

 - To prevent censorship, a parachain only needs to ensure that there exist some neutral collators - but not necessarily a majority.

-- Too many collators may slow down the network
+- Too many collators may slow down the network.

 - You are free to choose your method of collator selection.
-Common methods include stake voting/staking (see Cumulus [implementation](https://github.com/paritytech/cumulus/blob/master/pallets/collator-selection/src/lib.rs) ) or directly assigning collators via committee or other origins such as democracy.
+Common methods include stake voting/staking (see Cumulus [implementation](https://github.com/paritytech/cumulus/blob/master/pallets/collator-selection/src/lib.rs)) or directly assigning collators via committee or other origins such as democracy.

 #### 2. Setup